-Formed by the confluence of the impetuouse Vishnu Ganaga (known after this poingt as the Alaknanda) and the Dhauliganga river, Vishnu Prayag, 1372 m and 272 away from Rishikesh. has an ancient temple called Vishnu kund.
+Formed by the confluence of the impetuous Vishnu Ganga (known after this point as the Alaknanda) and the Dhauliganga river, Vishnu Prayag, 1372 m and 272 km away from Rishikesh. has an ancient temple called Vishnu Kund.

-Ganga, that most sacred of Indian rivers, is worshipped as the life-giving goddess who brought salvation to this land.
+Ganga, the most sacred of Indian rivers, is worshiped as the life-giving Goddess who brought salvation to this land.
 Pilgrims bathe in the Ganga on auspicious days and her waters are used for purification rituals.
-This great river, emerging from the icy glaciers of the Himalayas, descended to earth with such force that the gods had to be called in to prevent a complete deluge.
-The mighty Ganga was split into 12 channels to temper her force and the siblings again unite into one single stream after Devprayag, where the two great streams of Alaknanda and Bhagirathi meet.
+This great river, emerging from the icy glaciers of the Himalayas, descended on earth with such force that the Gods had to be called in to prevent a complete deluge.
+The mighty Ganga was split into 12 channels to tamper her force and the siblings again unite into one single stream after Devprayag, where the two great streams of Alaknanda and Bhagirathi meet.
 Four other confluences higher up add up to form the five holy confluences or Panch Prayag, which pilgrims visit for worship.
-The river Alaknanda, the main tributary of the Ganga, rises near Badrinath and flows down to meet the Dhauli Ganga River, 10 kms north of Joshimath at Vishnuprayag.
-Cutting a deep gorge into the mountains, the confluence is dark and mostly in the shadows.
-At Nandprayag, 190 kms short of Rishikesh on the Uttarkashi road, the River Mandakini joins the Alaknanda.
-A temple dedicated to Gopalji (a form of Lord Krishna) marks the confluence.

 The area which encompasses the Panch Prayag is one of high mountains, with low temperatures through much of the year.
 Although all the Prayags can be reached by road throughout the year, it’s better to give them a miss during the winter months, when it gets very cold.